DFRobot/DFRobot_PH/README.md

 ## DFRobot_PH Library
 ---------------------------------------------------------
 This is the sample code for Gravity: Analog pH Sensor / Meter Kit V2, SKU:SEN0161-V2

+WARNING: There is no temperature compensation implemented in this library.
+         Although you can provide the temperature it is not used.

 ## Table of Contents

 * [Methods](#methods)